 Meredith R. Weisel

-Deputy Regional Director, Washington D.C.
-Region, ADL
+DC Regional Director, ADL

 Finally, Meredith served for 9 1/2 years in-house as the Vice President of Public Policy for Maryland and Legal Counsel for the Greater Capital Area Association of REALTORS®, Inc. (GCAAR).
 She represented GCAAR at the state and local government level in Maryland from 2000 through 2015 where she served as the Maryland state and local lobbyist, representing real estate professionals on numerous local, state, and federal legislative initiatives.

 She holds a B.A. from American University in an interdisciplinary study of Communications, Legal Institutions, Economics and Government and a J.D. from the Widener University School of Law.
 Meredith is admitted to practice law in Maryland.
-She lives with her husband and their 2 children, and 1 dog in North Potomac, Maryland.
+She lives with her husband and their 2 children, and their beloved dog in North Potomac, Maryland.

 Chair of the Antisemitism Prevention Taskforce at Indiana University

 Kaylee Werner, 19, is a Sophomore at Indiana University in Bloomington, Indiana with plans to pursue a career that emcompasses entrepreneurship and corporate innovation as well as environmental sustainability and political science.
 In her brief time on campus, thus far, Kaylee has pledged, rushed and been initiated into a business fraternity, Delta Sigma Pi (DSP) and a social sorority, Kappa Alpha Theta (Theta).
 She is involved with Hillel and is using her background in activism to co-lead a task force to prevent and combat antisemetism on campus.
 She is an active participant at the Kelley Institute for Social Impact (KISI) and Net Impact, climate change task force.
 Kaylee is also training to ride “Little 5” this spring on behalf of her sorority Theta.